 had kept the English boxed in to the coast for decades, finally lost their

 place of power.
-The Powhatan people survived the centuries and proudly continue
+The Powhatan people survived and proudly continue

 their fight for national sovereignty, but the empire they had created finally

 fell.
 In the world’s first book-length study on this little known conflict,

 award winning historian Lars C. Adams tells a vivid tale of massacres, battles,

 amphibious assaults, burnings, skirmishes, forts and ambushes.
 It involved some

 of the longest range voyages taken against specific Indigenous targets,

 spilling over into the wilderness of what is now North Carolina, and erecting